Kaizen is about changing the way things are. If you assume that things are all right the way they are, you can’t do kaizen. So change something!

-The inspect and adapt (I&A) workshop is a significant event held at the end of each Program Increment.
-I&A is a regular time to reflect, collect data, problem solve, and take action on improvement actions needed to increase the velocity, quality, and reliability of the next PI.
-All program stakeholders participate in this workshop.
-The result of the workshop is a set of improvement backlog items that can be added to the backlog for the upcoming PI Planning.
-In this way, every ART improves every PI.
-For large solutions, a similar I&A workshop also typically occurs at the Large Solution Level.
+All program stakeholders participate with the Agile Teams in the I&A event.
+The result is a set of improvement backlog items that the teams add to the backlog for the next PI Planning event.
+In this way, every Agile Release Train (ART) improves every PI.
+For large solutions, a similar I&A workshop also occurs at the Large Solution Level.

 - PI System Demo

 Participants in the program I&A should be, wherever possible, all the people involved in building the system.
 These include:

 - Product Management, Business Owners, and others on the train

 Additionally, Solution Train stakeholders may attend this workshop.

 The PI System Demo is the first part of the I&A, and it’s a little different from the bi-weekly ones that precede it, in that it is intended to show all the Features that the ART has developed over the course of the PI.
 Typically the audience is broader, for example, additional Customer representatives may choose to attend this demo.
 Therefore, the PI system demo tends to be a little more formal, and some extra preparation and staging are usually required.
 But like any other system demo, it should be timeboxed to an hour or less, with the level of abstraction high enough to keep stakeholders actively engaged and providing feedback.